Review · General

 ItemWhat you get

-Core audio collectionMultiple short tracks (7 minutes typical)
+Core audio collectionSeveral short tracks (about 7 minutes each)

 Quick-Start GuideOne-page instructions